Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ### Now Let's Shake
 Duration: 1

-1. Paste the  **Client id** from ServiceNow into the Snowflake configure pop-up.
+1. Paste the  **Client id** from ServiceNow® into the Snowflake configure pop-up.
-1. Go back to the ServiceNow tab and copy the **Client secret** and paste it into the Snowflake configure pop-up.
+1. Go back to the ServiceNow® tab and copy the **Client secret** and paste it into the Snowflake configure pop-up.
 1. No need to change the Advanced Settings, but feel free to check them out.
  ![Connect](assets/now_connect.png)
 1. Select **Connect**.
 Your ServiceNow accounts pops up and requests to connect to Snowflake.